US drilling approvals increase despite Biden climate pledge

 Companies rushed to lock in drilling rights before the new administration.
 And in December, Trump’s last full month in office, agency officials approved more than 800 permits — far more than any prior month during his presidency.

-The pace dropped when Biden first took office, under a temporary order that elevated review of permits to senior administration officials.
+The pace dropped when Biden first took office, under a temporary order that elevated permit reviews to senior administration officials.
 Approvals have since rebounded to a level that exceeds monthly numbers seen through most of Trump’s presidency.

 The data obtained by AP from a government database is subject to change because of delays in transmitting data from Interior field offices to headquarters.